SelzerConst/DeepUrban_TrajData/README.md

 ```
 Then, download the raw datasets (nuScenes, Lyft Level 5, ETH/UCY, etc.) in case you do not already have them.
 For more information about how to structure dataset folders/files, please see [`DATASETS.md`](./DATASETS.md).

-### DeeoUrban Changes
+### DeepUrban Changes
-The [DeepUrban](https://iv.ee.hm.edu/deepurban/) was added as suggested by the original trajdata.
+The DeepUrban was added as suggested by the original trajdata.
 Changes needed to be done, if you want to expand the original trajdata yourself, can be looked up  [here](https://github.com/NVlabs/trajdata/tree/main).
 An additional change have been made in `/src/trajdata/data_structures/agent.py` by extending the AgentTypes as well as in `/src/trajdata/visualization/vis.py` to visualize all the different AgentTypes accordingly.

 ## Example